MRtrix3/mrtrix3/docs/dwi_preprocessing/masking.rst

    - ``invwarp_``: Inversion of warp from subject to template;
    - ``applywarp_``: Transform template mask to subject space.

+By default, if no manual selection is made here using either the ``-software`` command-line option or the ``Dwi2maskTemplateSoftware`` configuration file entry, the ``antsquick`` approach will be used.

 The registration operation can be expected to perform best if the specified template image is of comparable shape and image contrast to that of the *b=0* volumes of the DWI data being processed.
 As such, if using an existing